-- Transportation: Transportation emissions (52% of total 2017 emissions) have remained steady over time, with more significant reductions in recent years (2016 and 2017) due to increases in fuel efficiency because of state and/or federal fuel economy standards.
+- b.
+Emissions Sources: The GHG emissions the County must reduce in its unincorporated communities originate in the sectors listed below. - i.
+Transportation: Transportation emissions (40% of total 2017 emissions) have remained steady over time, with more significant reductions in recent years (2016 and 2017) due to increases in fuel efficiency because of state and/or federal fuel economy standards.
 Vehicle miles traveled (VMT) has increased steadily over time (5% increase over 2005 baseline levels), but average fuel efficiency has increased from 19.9 mpg in 2010 to 24.0 mpg in 2017.
 Although the most current inventory data is from 2017 and, therefore, does not include the period since the COVID-19 pandemic began, transportation emissions did not decline due to the shelter-in-place orders.
-The sudden reduction in traffic did not result in an appreciable amount of GHG reduction in the transportation sector. - 2) Building Energy: Emissions from building and industrial energy consumption (41% of total 2017 emissions) have declined significantly since 2010, largely due to cleaner electricity sources for commercial, industrial, and residential uses.
-This switch to cleaner fuels was facilitated by the introduction of Peninsula Clean Energy, which provides options for County customers to purchase 100% renewable electricity to heat and power their homes and businesses. - 3) Solid Waste and Consumption: Emissions associated with solid waste generation and disposal (2% of total 2017 emissions) have fluctuated over time, with a net increase of 11% (728 MTCO2e) since 2010.
-Economy-wide dependence on fossil fuels and a consumeristic "throw-away" culture drives this upward trend in waste generation, transport, and disposal emissions.

-4) Working Lands: Agriculture in unincorporated San Mateo County on both range and cropland releases GHG emissions through off-road vehicles (i.e., tractors), diesel pumps, enteric fermentation, and fertilizer application.
+The sudden reduction in traffic did not result in an appreciable amount of GHG reduction in the transportation sector. - ii.
+Building Energy: Emissions from building and industrial energy consumption (32% of total 2017 emissions) have declined significantly since 2010, largely due to cleaner electricity sources for commercial, industrial, and residential uses.
+This switch to cleaner fuels was facilitated by the introduction of Peninsula Clean Energy, which provides options for County customers to purchase 100% renewable electricity to heat and power their homes and businesses. - iii.
+Solid Waste and Consumption: Emissions associated with solid waste generation and disposal (2% of total 2017 emissions) have fluctuated over time, with a net increase of 11% (728 MTCO2e) since 2010.
+Economy-wide dependence on fossil fuels and a consumeristic "throw-away" culture drives this upward trend in waste generation, transport, and disposal emissions. - iv.
+Working Lands: Agriculture in unincorporated San Mateo County on both range and cropland releases GHG emissions through off-road vehicles (i.e., tractors), diesel pumps, enteric fermentation (enteric fermentation occurs in ruminant digestive systems and produces methane, a potent greenhouse gas), and fertilizer application.
 Though these activities produce GHG emissions, the relative contribution is quite low compared to building energy and transportation sectors (2% of total 2017 emissions).
 Unlike other sectors, emissions on working lands are not forecasted to increase, and this is the only sector that currently presents the opportunity to sequester atmospheric carbon into the soil.